 The technical and scientific nature of artificial intelligence technologies make AI an intimidating topic for most people.
-Also, the hype around what AI can do, blurs the lines between reality and science fiction.
-And while you might think that AI is too “bleeding edge” for your organization, it is very likely that you are already using AI in one way or another, at work and at home.
-Worry no more: AI definitions are here to help.
+And the hype around what AI can do blurs the lines between reality and science fiction.
+While you might think that AI is too “bleeding edge” for your organization, it is very likely that you are already using AI in one way or another, at work and at home.
+Worry no more: let this descriptions guide you.

 At Novacene, our mission is to enable businesspeople without a data science background to leverage the power of AI.
 Some definitions of AI are helpful but lengthy.
 So, with this post, I will attempt to make it easy for non-technical people to understand basic concepts AI, by providing simple and to-the-point explanations.

 AI refers to the ability of computers to perform tasks that resemble humans’ abilities to perceive the world around them and to make decisions based on that perception.
 For example, AI enables computers to:

 - read a document and perform text analysis to understand topics;

 - see the objects in an image and organize them in categories;

 - hear and understand the instructions you tell it to perform;